mapfumo/mapfumo.github.io/spark.md

  (u'/~scottp/fn1.gif', 21067)]
 </pre>

 We can see the enormous Spark potential just from the few examples above.
-I am going to perform the same analysis using Scala.
 <hr>
 # Scala Implementation
 <pre><code class="scala">import java.util.Date